S7uXN37/CTF-Writeups/aeroctf/babycrypt.md

 It looks like the program they gave us was used to encode some text using the same key, including the flag.

-Wouldn't it be nice if we could derive the key from the input/output pairs and decode the falg? ;)
+Wouldn't it be nice if we could derive the key from the input/output pairs and decode the flag? ;)

 ## Reversing